USCbiostats/PM566/website/content/assignment/04-lab.md

-### 3. Use `geom_violin` to examine the wind speed and dew point temperature by region
+### 3. Use `geom_violin` to examine the wind speed and dew point by region

 You saw how to use `geom_boxplot` in class.
 Try using `geom_violin` instead (take a look at the help).
 (hint: You will need to set the `x` aesthetic to 1)

 - Use facets
-- Make sure to deal with `NA` category
+- Make sure to deal with `NA`s
 - Describe what you observe in the graph

-### 4. Use `geom_jitter` with `stat_smooth` to examine the association between dew point temperature and wind speed by region
+### 4. Use `geom_jitter` with `stat_smooth` to examine the association between dew point and wind speed by region

-- Colour points by region
+- Color points by region
-- Make sure to deal with `NA` category
+- Make sure to deal with `NA`s
 - Fit a linear regression line by region
 - Describe what you observe in the graph

-### 5. Use `geom_bar` to create barplots of the weather stations by elevation category coloured by region
+### 5. Use `geom_bar` to create barplots of the weather stations by elevation category colored by region

 - Bars by elevation category using `position="dodge"`
-- Change colours from the default.
-Colour by region using `scale_fill_brewer` see [this](http://rstudio-pubs-static.s3.amazonaws.com/5312_98fc1aba2d5740dd849a5ab797cc2c8d.html)
+- Change colors from the default.
+Color by region using `scale_fill_brewer` see [this](http://rstudio-pubs-static.s3.amazonaws.com/5312_98fc1aba2d5740dd849a5ab797cc2c8d.html)
-- Create nice labels on axes and add a title
+- Create nice labels on the axes and add a title
 - Describe what you observe in the graph
-- Make sure to deal with `NA`
+- Make sure to deal with `NA` values

 ### 6. Use `stat_summary` to examine mean dew point and wind speed by region with standard deviation error bars

-- Make sure to remove `NA`
+- Make sure to remove `NA`s
-- Use fun.data="mean_sdl" in `stat_summary`
+- Use `fun.data="mean_sdl"` in `stat_summary`
 - Add another layer of `stats_summary` but change the geom to `"errorbar"` (see the help).
 - Describe the graph and what you observe

-- Dew point temperature is...
+- Dew point is...
 - Wind speed is...

-### 7. Make a map showing the spatial trend in relative h in the US
+### 7. Make a map showing the spatial trend in relative humidity in the US

-- Make sure to remove `NA`
+- Make sure to remove `NA`s
 - Use leaflet()
-- Make a colour palette with custom colours
+- Make a color palette with custom colors
-- Use `addMarkers` to include the top 10 places in relative h (hint: this will be useful `rank(-rh) <= 10`)
+- Use `addMarkers` to include the top 10 places in relative humidity (hint: this will be useful `rank(-rh) <= 10`)
 - Add a legend

-- Describe trend in RH across the US
+- Describe the trend in RH across the US

 ### 8. Use a ggplot extension

-- Pick and extension (except cowplot) from [here](https://exts.ggplot2.tidyverse.org/gallery/) and make a plot of your choice using the met data (or met_avg)
+- Pick an extension (except cowplot) from [here](https://exts.ggplot2.tidyverse.org/gallery/) and make a plot of your choice using the met data (or met_avg)
 - Might want to try examples that come with the extension first (e.g. ggtech, gganimate, ggforce)